 HOAs have a few different legal options if you decide to stop paying the fees you agreed to pay when you joined the community.
 The association may file a lien against your property, pursue a lawsuit against you or even foreclose on your home.

 Lawsuits are expensive for everyone.
 In 2012, a Tampa, Florida judge awarded homeowners damages plus costs in a lawsuit they'd brought against their HOA.
 The lawsuit arose out of a special assessment of $2,212 the couple was charged for lawn care.
 The lawsuit went on for 12 years and finally settled in the homeowners' favor.
 The homeowners spent $222,000 on litigation – most of which the HOA was forced to reimburse – costing other homeowners within the complex an extra payment of $600 per month over 5 years.

 While this is an extreme example of an HOA run amok and homeowners with the financial resources to prove a point, it also teaches a lesson about how expensive legal action is and how it can get out of hand.

-Some states have restrictions on when an HOA can initiate a foreclosure on a resident’s property, but in states with no restrictions, an HOA can foreclose on a home over just a few hundred dollars in missed HOA fee payments.
+Some states have restrictions on when an HOA can initiate a foreclosure on a resident's property, but in states with no restrictions, an HOA can foreclose on a home over just a few hundred dollars in missed HOA fee payments.
 More often, the lien stays on your deed, causing a cloud on your title that will delay or disrupt your closing when you’re trying to sell the home.

 Some HOAs may be more forgiving, offering payment plans to homeowners who are late on their payments, but you shouldn't assume this will always be the case.
 It's important to read up on all the association's rules on late payments and foreclosure before you join, so you don't get surprised with a foreclosure over a $200 HOA bill.